Quick Answer

 EPC stands for Engineering, Procurement, and Construction.
-A solar EPC company delivers turnkey solar projects from design through commissioning under a single contract.
+A solar EPC contractor delivers turnkey solar projects from design through commissioning under a single contract, bearing responsibility for cost, schedule, and performance.
+The global solar EPC market exceeds $259 billion in 2026.
 IRENA found that EPC and balance-of-system soft costs drove roughly 30% of total installed cost reductions for utility-scale solar between 2010 and 2024 (IRENA, 2025).

 - The exact scope of engineering, procurement, and construction in solar projects

-- How EPC differs from design-build and EPCM delivery models
+- How EPC differs from design-build, EPCM, and self-perform delivery models

-- What contract terms like liquidated damages and performance guarantees mean
+- What liquidated damages and performance guarantees mean in practice

-- How to vet a solar EPC contractor using objective criteria
+- How to evaluate a solar EPC contractor using an objective scorecard

 - How solar design software and solar shadow analysis software streamline EPC workflows